edgelesssys/contrast/docs/versioned_docs/version-0.5/getting-started/cluster-setup.md

     --output table
 ```

-Afterwards, refresh the registration of the ContainerService provider:
+Afterward, refresh the registration of the ContainerService provider:

 ```sh
 az provider register \